 In 2014, Brigitte received the Prix de Manuvie award for her impact against poverty.

 With 30 years of experience in medical publishing, Robert has explored corporate social responsibility during the last 10 years with his wife on their joint venture with the Pure Art Foundation.

-Robert has also served as a board Member of the Fair Trade Federation for the last 6 years, developing strategies to help build capacity in marginalized communities, particularly in Peru.
-Closer to home, as an advisor to the Canadian Fair Trade Network, he plays a role in mobilizing the local fair trade movement, particularly in the formation of Fair Trade Towns, and raising awareness on the importance of the principles of Fair Trade.
+Robert has also served as a board member of the Fair Trade Federation for the last six years, developing strategies to help build capacity in marginalized communities, particularly in Peru.
+Closer to home, as an advisor to the Canadian Fair Trade Network, he plays a role in mobilizing the local fair-trade movement, particularly in the formation of Fair Trade Towns, and raising awareness about the importance of the principles governing fair trade.

-With his wife, Co-Founder and life partner, Brigitte, Robert travels twice a year to the Pure Art Hub of Hope in Pucallpa Peru, to help build stronger and thriving communities.
+With his wife, life partner and Pure Art co-founder, Brigitte, Robert travels twice a year to the Pure Art Hub of Hope in Pucallpa, Peru, to help build stronger, thriving communities.

-As one of Canada’s leading experts on the rights of official language minorities, Francois has received l’Ordre des francophones d’Amérique from the Government of Quebec and l’Ordre du mérite de l’Association des jurists d’expression française de l’Ontario.
+As one of Canada’s leading experts on the rights of official-language minorities, Francois has received l’Ordre des francophones d’Amérique from the Government of Quebec and l’Ordre du mérite de l’Association des juristes d’expression française de l’Ontario.